 “Wow!
 I bet that would make a good photo.”

-And so, as with the example of the children, visualization is a human thing, rather than a photography thing.
+And so, as with the example of a child drawing from imagination, visualization is a human thing, rather than a photography thing.

-And that is the raw ingredient in visualization.
-What you do next is entirely up to you.
+Visualization is in a way a raw ingredient, and what you do next is entirely up to you.
 It’s your photograph!

 Ansel Adams related his photography to manipulating tonal values in black and white photography.
 He created his prints in a traditional darkroom.
-He was seeing a black and white print in his minds eye based partly on his technical understanding of a mechanical process.
+In his minds eye he was seeing a black and white print based partly on his technical understanding and knowledge of a mechanical process.

 And at this point in my own process, visualization starts to merge into (or turn into) pure composition, as in where do I want to place the elements of my picture, what to leave out of the frame and what to keep in.
 And do I have to move around a bit to ‘place’ the elements in a more aesthetically pleasing way?